antonshpak100/ESP32-CAM_CLI/README.md

 ## Potential improvements
 * Rewriting ESP32 web server code
-  * Instead of using the existing ExampleWebServer Arduino code, I could write an image capture program and web server for the ESP32 from scratch
+  * Instead of using the existing example CameraWebServer Arduino code, I could write an image capture program and web server for the ESP32 from scratch
   * By writing my own code, I would be able to optimize it specifically for my program
 * Adding SD card save feature
   * The ESP32 has the capability to write images directly to an SD card